 Executive Summary

-This modification seeks to increase the scope and detail of planning-data exchange between Network Operators and NESO to help facilitate the transition to a smart, flexible energy system.
+This modification seeks to increase the scope and detail of planning-data exchange between Network Operators and the National Energy System Operator (NESO) to help facilitate the transition to a smart, flexible energy system.

 What is the issue?

-The existing requirements of the Grid Code (in respect of data exchange between Network Operators and National Energy System Operator (NESO)) are insufficient for the coordinated and efficient planning of their networks as the industry transitions to a smart energy system and distribution system operation activities.
+The existing requirements of the Grid Code, in respect of data exchange between Network Operators and NESO, are insufficient for the coordinated and efficient planning of their networks.
+As the industry transitions to a smart energy system, these requirements must change to give Network Operators and NESO better visibility of each other’s system and its operation.

-To facilitate the efficient and coordinated planning of the Transmission System, NESO and Transmission Owners need a greater understanding of the quantity, type and impact of distributed energy resources connected to distribution networks.
+To facilitate the efficient and coordinated planning of the Transmission System, NESO and Transmission Owners need a greater understanding of the quantity, type, and impact of distributed energy resources connected to distribution networks.

-To facilitate the efficient and coordinated planning of their distribution networks, Network Operators need a greater understanding of transmission system power flows and fault contributions in a variety of demand/generation scenarios.
+To facilitate the efficient and coordinated planning of their distribution networks, Network Operators need a greater understanding of transmission system power flows and fault contributions in a variety of demand and generation scenarios.